 PIN FOR LATER

 Located just two short miles outside the city limits is the large, beautiful Bluestem Lake.
 When you head to Pawhuska, pack along your fishing gear because you can spend long, peaceful days at the lake.

-You can catch whiskered channel catfish, largemouth bass, speckled crappie, spotted bass, lengthy saugeye, ray-finned sunfish and white bass while your wife eagerly shops for all the kitchen gadgets you’ll need to prepare a wonderful dinner with your catch of the day.
+Relax and catch whiskered channel catfish, largemouth bass, speckled crappie, spotted bass, lengthy saugeye, ray-finned sunfish or white bass.
+After all, your wife is shopping for all the kitchen gadgets you’ll need to prepare a wonderful dinner with your catch of the day.
 (Note: A state permit is required for fishing.)